ionos-cloud/module-ansible/docs/api/vm-autoscaling/vm_autoscaling_group.md

   <td>The size of the memory for the VMs in MB.
 The size must be in multiples of 256 MB, with a minimum of 256 MB; if you set 'ramHotPlug=TRUE', you must use at least 1024 MB.
 If you set the RAM size to more than 240 GB, 'ramHotPlug=FALSE' is fixed.</td>
   </tr>
   <tr>
-  <td>do_not_replace<br/><mark style="color:blue;">bool</mark></td>
+  <td>allow_replace<br/><mark style="color:blue;">bool</mark></td>
   <td align="center">False</td>
-  <td>Boolean indicating if the resource should not be recreated when the state cannot be reached in another way.
-This may be used to prevent resources from being deleted from specifying a differentvalue to an immutable property.
+  <td>Boolean indicating if the resource should be recreated when the state cannot be reached in another way.
+This may be used to prevent resources from being deleted from specifying a different value to an immutable property.
 An error will be thrown instead<br />Default: False</td>
   </tr>
   <tr>
   <td>api_url<br/><mark style="color:blue;">str</mark></td>